irrdnet/irrd/docs/users/queries/graphql.rst

 ``RPSLObject`` also has a field ``journal``, which returns an array of ``RPSLJournal`` objects.
 This allows you to query the history of objects as seen in the local IRRd database.
-This is the same journal that is used for serving NRTM queries.
+This is the same journal that is used for serving NRTM.
 This feature may be restricted by the IRRd instance administrator.
 An example::

     query {